maxime-lair/maxime-lair/_posts/2022-01-11-networking_concepts.md

 Your main tool out of the box will be the `ip` command, It is a recent command, and people often still uses `ifconfig` instead. `ip` utility regroups many tools into one single command, such as `arp`, `route`, `ifconfig`, `netstat`.
 If you use it in scripts, make sure the command is installed !

-I created some hosts in a private LAN, and have them able to access the Internet, [check out here for more details](../../projectBob/pfsense).
+I created some hosts in a private LAN, and have them able to access the Internet, **check out the PFSense article for more details**

 First, let's show our network interface with `ip link`